oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-gperftools is a collection of a high-performance multi-threaded malloc()implementation, plus some pretty nifty performance analysis tools.Includes TCMalloc, heap-checker, heap-profiler and cpu-profiler.
+gperftools are for use by developers so that they can create more robust applications.
+Especially of use to those developing multi-threaded applications in C++ with templates.
+Includes TCMalloc, heap-checker, heap-profiler and cpu-profiler.

 **More Information**